 Facing normal post-op pain from major knee surgeries such as ACL repair, meniscus repair, and knee replacement can be intimidating.

-Keeping up with the rehab plan laid out by your physical therapist or doctor is key.
+Keeping up with the rehab plan laid out by your physical therapist or doctor is vital.

-After the initial recovery phase, you will be cleared to exercise.
-That doesn’t mean it will be pain free.
-But low impact activities like swimming, stationary biking, and walking will strengthen your legs and promote faster healing.
+Your doctor will clear you to exercise after the initial recovery phase.
+But that doesn’t mean you won’t have pain.
+But low impact activities like walking, swimming, and stationary biking will strengthen your legs and promote faster healing.

 - Eat better.
 Try to cut back on or eliminate poor eating habits.
 Extra body weight puts extra pressure on your knees.